Getting Started

 echo '{"name": "world"}' | fx 'Object.keys'

-Fx also introduces syntactical sugar to enhance simplicity:
+Fx also introduces syntactic sugar to enhance simplicity:

 - Reference input data using